We once believed that Macs would never get a virus, closing apps would save battery life, and private mode was really private.

 For the record, switching to incognito in your browser probably doesn’t do what you think.
 Tap or click for six practical reasons to use it, from keeping your search autofill clean to shopping without spoiling the surprise.

-And I’m sorry to break it to you, but like a Windows PC, your Mac is certainly at risk.
-Tap or click for five free downloads that will keep your Mac or PC secure.
+And I’m sorry to break it to you, but your Mac is undoubtedly at risk like a Windows PC.
+Tap or click for five free downloads to keep your Mac or PC secure.
 This recommendation is one you can’t afford to ignore.

 Call me your digital life myth-buster with six misconceptions you can stop believing.